 13. Do you measure the impact of your product/service?
 If not what are your thoughts about impact measurement?

-I find this question to be debatable as impact cannot be quantified at times.
+I find this question to be debatable as the impact cannot be quantified at times.
 When working towards social problems, it is difficult to measure the impact.
 So, impact wise I do not go for the numbers because we are changing lives and that is sufficient.
 I believe in something more sustainable and impactful than just numbers.